-Inclusion Support Teachers (ISTs) are school based staff that support students who require accommodations in order to meet curriculum objectives or goals in their Inclusive Education Plan (IEP).
+ISTs are school based staff that assist teachers working with students who require accommodations in order to meet curriculum objectives or goals in their IEP.
 The IST provides IEP development, monitors IEPs and their implementation, provides instruction and assessment, as well as consultation to classroom teachers and parents.

-Inclusion Support Teachers (ISTs) help build capacity within schools through the implementation of school-wide positive behavior intervention and support (PBIS), a data driven multi-tiered framework.
+ISTs help build capacity within schools through the implementation of school-wide Positive Behavior Intervention and Support (PBIS), a data driven multi-tiered framework.
 This systematic approach promotes prosocial behavior through the identification of behavioural function and the implementation of behavior change techniques.
-ISTs collaborate with school teams to support the successful inclusion of all students.
+ISTs collaborate with school teams to promote the successful inclusion of all students.

-School District 8 - Kootenay Lake has a diverse student population, and our Inclusion Support Teachers (IST) provide invaluable assistance to classroom teachers to determine in class and supplemental supports to accommodate students' varied learning needs.
-The IST primarily supports implementation of universal in-class strategies for students, depending on student need.
-As well, in consultation with the School Based Team, the IST works with the classroom teacher to determine best ways to provide targeted essential supports to small groups and individual students.
+SD8 has a diverse student population, and our ISTs provide invaluable assistance to classroom teachers to determine in class and supplemental supports to accommodate students' varied learning needs.
+The IST primarily implements universal in-class strategies for students, depending on student need.
+As well, in consultation with the SBT, the IST works with the classroom teacher to determine best ways to provide targeted essential supports to small groups and individual students.

-Our collective goal is to support and enhance all students' learning experiences and growth.
+Our collective goal is to enhance all students' learning experiences and growth.
 In schools, the ISTs play an invaluable role in helping teachers use a Universal Design for Learning (UDL) model to ensure there are universal supports, access points for all students, and essential supports where needed.
-ISTs help classroom teachers in understanding how to implement competency-based goals and objectives in Individualized Education Plans (IEPs) in an inclusive environment.
+ISTs help classroom teachers in understanding how to implement competency-based goals and objectives in IEPs in an inclusive environment.

-In addition, in elementary school environment, ISTs work mostly in the primary grades (K-3) to provide support to classroom teachers and to students as they develop early literacy skills.
-This includes working with teachers to support the Early Learning Profile (ELP) and literacy strategies for emerging readers and writers, as well as supporting strategies in social emotional learning (SEL).
+In addition, in elementary school environment, ISTs work mostly in the primary grades (K-3) to provide strategies to classroom teachers and to students as they develop early literacy skills.
+This includes working with teachers to complete the early learning profile (ELP) and literacy strategies for emerging readers and writers, as well as teaching strategies in social emotional learning (SEL).